bpaauwe/udi-noaa-poly/README.md

 The settings for this node are:

 #### Short Poll
    * How often to poll the NOAA weather service for current condition data (in seconds).
-Note that the PWS partner plan only allows for 1000 requests per day so set this appropriately.
-Also note that two queries are made during each poll.
 #### Long Poll
-	* Not used
-	* Your AERIS client ID, needed to authorize the connection the the AERIS API.
+	* How often to poll for alert data (in seconds)
 #### Station
 	* The weather station to use for for weather data.
 Go to https://w1.weather.gov/xml/current_obs/ to look up the station for your area.
+#### Alert zone/county code
+	* The code from alerts.weather.gov that specify the zone or county you want alerts for.
+Look up the code on the site and enter it here, it will typically be a 6 character code.

 ## Node substitution variables
 ### Current condition node